ethereum/devp2p/discv5/discv5-theory.md

 In order to keep all k-bucket positions occupied even when bucket members fail liveness checks, it is strongly recommended to maintain a 'replacement cache' alongside each bucket.
-This cache holds recently-seen node which would fall into the corresponding bucket but cannot become a member of the bucket because it is already at capacity.
+This cache holds recently-seen nodes which would fall into the corresponding bucket but cannot become a member of the bucket because it is already at capacity.
 Once a bucket member becomes unresponsive, a replacement can be chosen from the cache.